1 (709) 722-3123

 Newfoundland orcas surprise the world

 You can check out this popular new document at http://www.blurb.com/bookstore/detail/2179790 This book was inspired during August 2010 when groups of familiar orcas left the Labrador Sea and swam south to Trinity Bay and St. John’s where they hunted and killed minke whales and dolphins in front of hundreds of tourists out on humpback whale and puffin watching excursions.
 Dave Snow’s photo of the orcas with an unfortunate minke made Canada’s National newspaper (the Globe and Mail) plus other Canadian and European newspapers.
 Seldom has the raw and brutal power of the ocean’s top predator (after man) been so dramatically witnessed by so many people.
 Images and videos continue to circulate around the world.
-The data collected by our Wildland Tours excursions and by Atlantic Whales collaborators suggests that orca numbers are growing in Newfoundland and Labrador waters while the orca sightings around Bonavista and Trinity Bay suggest that the orcas of the Labrador Sea are now enjoying the rich summer feeding to the south along Newfoundland’s Iceberg Alley.
+The data collected by our Wildland Tours excursions and by Atlantic Whales collaborators suggests that orca numbers are growing in Newfoundland and Labrador waters while the orca sightings around Bonavista and Trinity Bay suggest that many of the orcas we documented in the Labrador Sea are now enjoying the rich summer feeding to the south along Newfoundland’s Iceberg Alley.

 The website www.atlanticwhales.com describes the whale research our Wildland Tours guests and staff support during our excursions.
-The photo accompanying this article was taken by leader Jean Knowles during the last Newfoundland Adventure of 2010 when our guests were lucky enough to encounter the orcas.
+The photo accompanying this article was taken by leader Jean Knowles during our last Newfoundland Adventure departure of 2010 when our guests were lucky enough to encounter the orcas.
 These guests also saw sperm whales, humpbacks, minkes, and dolphins during their time with us.